jhnguyen521/SpeedCrafter/docs/status.md

 -->
 ## Remaining Goals and Challenges

 Regarding remaining goals and challenges, we are still deciding what kind of neural network may be best for our application and train the agent using it to gather resources.
 We also need to implement algorithms to actually use the collected resources and craft the requested item.
+Reward shaping will definitely be a large challenge in optimizing our neural network because we need to create some method for rewarding the agent for getting closer to certain objectives while being careful about possible ways the agent could take advantage of the reward system while not performing desired actions.

 ## Resources Used
 Resources that were helpful included the following: